karthikkappagantula/my_tech_notes/aws_learning/README.md

 VPC Router -
 * Every VPC has a VPC router - default gateway for VPC
 * Occupies on ip address on every single subnet in the VPC(network + 1 address).
 * VPC router is controlled by route tables.
 VPCs come with a default 'MAIN' Route table.
-Customer RTs can be defined and attached to subnets
+Custom Route Tables can be defined and attached to subnets(one route per subnet or collection of subnets using shared route table).
-* Route tables contain a default 'local' route
+* Route tables contain a default 'local' route that cannot be changed/deleted.
 * A route matches a destination and tells the VPC router where to direct IP traffic.
 More specific routes take priority(i.e /32 > /16).
+* Routes added to Route table can be static routes or Route propagation configs.
 * VPC routers are used for VPC endpoints, VPC peering connections, Egress only Internet gateway, Internet gateway, NAT-Gateway.

 * * *